keseldude/brobot/README.md

 * Write documentation for writing plugins (Command and Event)
 * Clean up bot.py to make executation sequence clearer
 * Buffer output to prevent Excess Flood
-* Clean up locks to force atomicity in the low level IRC connection